How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift: Results and discussion

 \section{Results and discussion}

 We now extract the physical information of the $\rho$ meson according to the formulas given in the previous section.
 First, we collect the experimental $P$-wave phase-shift data of $\pi\pi$ scattering, as shown in Fig.~\ref{fig:phaseshiftdata}, with the data taken from Refs.~\cite{Estabrooks1974,PhysRevD.7.1279,HYAMS1973134}.
-Among the different data sets, the lowest energies in Ref.~\cite{HYAMS1973134}, Ref.~\cite{PhysRevD.7.1279} and Ref.~\cite{Estabrooks1974} are about $600~\mathrm{MeV}$, $550~\mathrm{MeV}$, and $500~\mathrm{MeV}$, respectively, all of which are far above the $\pi\pi$ threshold (about $280~\mathrm{MeV}$).
-Since the phase shift at threshold is known to be $-\pi$, in this work we directly connect the threshold point and the lowest experimental point with a straight line, and then treat the three data sets independently.
+Among the different datasets, the lowest energies in Refs.~\cite{HYAMS1973134}, \cite{PhysRevD.7.1279}, and \cite{Estabrooks1974} are about $600$, $550$, and $500~\mathrm{MeV}$, respectively, all of which are far above the $\pi\pi$ threshold (about $280~\mathrm{MeV}$).
+Since the phase shift at threshold is known to be $-\pi$, in this work we directly connect the threshold point and the lowest experimental point with a straight line, and then treat the three datasets independently.
 A continuous phase-shift curve is then obtained via linear interpolation over the interval $[E_{\mathrm{th}},\ 1.2\ \mathrm{GeV}]$, or up to the maximum available energy $\Lambda$ if the data do not reach $1.2\,\mathrm{GeV}$.
 Compared with the interval $[1.2~\mathrm{GeV},\ \infty)$, the unknown part in the former interval is confined only to a finite small region near threshold, and therefore the extrapolation based on the existing data is relatively reliable and will not introduce significant errors; by contrast, for the latter interval, the unknown part extends infinitely and cannot be controlled by the available data.
 Overall, within a controllable error range, we may regard the phase shift in the range $[E_{\mathrm{th}},\ 1.2\ \mathrm{GeV}]$ as known.

+While the overall interpolation error is controllable, the linear connection over the energy axis introduces a specific deviation in the extreme threshold limit.
+For $P$-wave $\pi\pi$ scattering, the near-threshold phase shift should strictly scale as $p^3$.
+In contrast, the linear energy interpolation effectively reduces this scaling to $p^2$.
+Nevertheless, because our primary focus is on the $\rho$ meson resonance region, and we aim to extract the interaction directly from experimental data without introducing additional background models, this data-driven procedure remains a practical and objective choice.
+We expect that future precision measurements near the threshold will naturally refine the theoretical description of this interaction.
 For these three sets of phase-shift data, we carry out the calculations independently.

+Based on the above phase-shift curves and Eqs.~\eqref{eq:interaction} and \eqref{eq:integrationuplow}, we plot the upper and lower bounds of $\lambda_b^2 f^2(p)$ in \figref{fig:lambda2f2}, where the error bands are evaluated using the bootstrap method.